Trails near North East Los Angeles

 Angeles National Forest

-With visible peaks towering 5k feet and hidden above 10k, Angeles National Forest is relatively unknown by most but loved by many.
-This is my destination when I want solitude and elevation.
+With visible peaks towering 5k feet and hidden ones above 10k, Angeles National Forest is relatively unknown by most but loved by many.
+This is my destination when I want solitude, elevation, and distance.
 Fortunately, there are plenty of accessible trailheads just a short drive away--these are some of my favorites within 20 minutes:

 6.7mi, 2.0k ft elevation gain | FIRETRAIL/SINGLE TRACK - RUNNING - NO SHADE - NOT CROWDED